alphagov/pay-products/README.md

 This microservice manages products (things that a Government Service would like to take payments for).

-These products are integrated with GOVUK.Pay so that a user can make payments using a provided URL.
+These products are integrated with GOV.UK Pay so that a user can make payments using a provided URL.

 ## Environment Variables